UARK-LaserByte/photon-laser-tag-system/README.md

 - Creating the splash screen and player entry screen
 - Setting up UDP sockets and testing a full game without UI
 - Updating the design document to full define the expectations of the project

+**Sprint #3**:
+- Finishing the screen flow and fixing any bugs with player entry screen
+- Creating the countdown screen and player action screen
+- Finishing UDP interactions
+- Finishing the design document
+- Standardizing the UI for the entire application

 ## Design Document